 |

-of Military and Organizations as Photographed by Joyce M. Tice Modern Woodmen of America |
+of Military and Organizations Modern Woodmen of America

-These Flagholders of the Modern Woodmen of America were found in Maine
+| These Flagholders of the Modern Woodmen of America were found in Maine and

-and Vermont.
+Vermont in 2001.
 These are the only two examples I found as they are not common.

 Both include the tools of the Woodsman, the axe, mall and wedge.
-They also
+They also each

-other examples.
-See the Maccabees.
+the Maccabees.
+JMT

 Note from a site guest: FYI, the MWA is actually the Modern Woodmen of America, founded by Joseph Cullen Root in 1883 in Lyons, Iowa.
 Root was a Mason, a Knight of Pythias, an Odd Fellow and a member of the Ancient Order of United Workmen.
 He had a fight with the order's head physician and broke off to form the Woodmen of the World in 1890.
 Both orders are still around today.
 Denis McGowan

 Dear Joyce: His, this is Frank Passic, Albion, Michigan historian.
-I
+I was able

-was able to spend more time on your site and will be submitting more stuff
+to spend more time on your site and will be submitting more stuff for you in the

-for you in the months to come as I have time to photograph graves in the
+months to come as I have time to photograph graves in the cold this late fall as

-cold this late fall as I prepare for my cemetery tour in October 2003.
+I prepare for my cemetery tour in October 2003.
+It takes me several months to

-It takes me several months to put together a cemetery tour.
-The theme will
+put together a cemetery tour.
+The theme will be the various markers and emblems

-be the various markers and emblems and fraternal organizations on gravesites.
+and fraternal organizations on gravesites.

 Anyway, the Modern Woodmen of America historian is Gail Levis,

 glevis@modern-woodmen.org.
-1701 1stAvenue, P. O. Box 2005, Rock Island,
+1701 1stAvenue, P. O. Box 2005, Rock Island, Illinois

-Illinois 61204-2005.
-She has LOTS of historical information about the group,
+61204-2005.
+She has LOTS of historical information about the group, and some

-1929.
-The Royal Neighbors address is 230 16th Street, Rock Island,
+Neighbors address is 230 16th Street, Rock Island, IL 61201, and their

-IL 61201, and their historian's name is Joann Walker.
+historian's name is Joann Walker.

 Gail has a booklet prepared which is called "A guide Genealogical